swaros/contxt/module/yaclint/README.md

 ```

 #### error level
-the other case is, that there are fields in the config file, they are not defined in the struct. this is an issue, because the configuration is not used as expected.
+the other case is, there are fields in the config file, they are not defined in the struct. this is an issue, because the configuration is not used as expected.

 ```yaml
 name: john